LimitBreaker98/voice123-project/README.md

   - Some functions can be refactored in a better way.
 For example, the StringHelper functions.

 - More thorough testing on other browsers

   - The app was tested in Windows and MacOS, specifically on the Chrome and Safari browsers

+- Improving API security, since at the moment it does not use API Keys or another mechanism to avoid exploits and attacks.
+This is a test app so for the moment it does not matter, but a bigger project would require an implementation of secure feature.

 ## Space for ideas during development